 WHO, the Italian National Transplant Centre (CNT) and the EU-funded Project ‘Vigilance and Surveillance of Substances of Human Origin’ (SOHO V&S) joined forces to organize a major global initiative aimed at raising the profile of V&S of substances of human origin and maximizing the didactic value of adverse occurrences.
 The initiative was called Project Notify.
 This link describes the project.

 A new open access, searchable website (a Vigilance Knowledge Base) has been established to host, maintain and update the library of documented adverse occurrences.
 This link describes this tool that is invaluable to patients and clinical users. (www.notifylibrary.org)

 Living donors can provide blood and both allografts and autografts for transplantation of cells, tissues and organs.
 Such donations carry inherent risks that must be recognized for donor safety and for vigilance and surveillance to ensure a safe and ethical transfusion and transplantation chain.
 This link gives guidance for those active in promoting and organizing donation of MPHO.

-The recognition of infections transmitted through an auto or allograft or a blood component is crucial for diagnosis and treatment of the transplanted or transfused patient, both for better health outcomes of the recipient and to prevent further disease transmission to those who have been transplanted with organs and tissues or transfused with blood products derived from the same donor.
-This link provides guidance for transfusion and transplantation professionals as well as clinicians who investigate suspected infectious transmissions.
+The recognition of infections transmitted through an auto or allograft or a blood component transplanted or ART patients is crucial for diagnosis and treatment of any adverse occurrence.
+Also to prevent further disease transmission to those who have been transplanted with organs and tissues or transfused with blood products derived from the same donor.
+This link provides guidance for transfusion, ART and transplantation professionals as well as clinicians who investigate suspected infectious transmissions.

 There are many different types of transfusion reactions, which can be subdivided in several ways, according to their occurrence, pathogenesis and/or their symptomatology.
 This link describes the various reactions related to blood components and categorized as either acute or delayed based on when symptoms occur after transfusion.